vogechri/DataFlow/README.md

 3. From folder DataFlow run calltest( xx ) -
 	example given as comment in the code.
-	This will execute a kitti example.
+	This will execute a KITTI example.

 4. Otherwise load images I1, I2 and run :
 	flow = Data_flow(1.25/255, 12.333, 3, 0.9, I1, I2, 10, 2, 1, 0, 0.5, 16, 0, 1)